Sheldon-Chong/netpractice/README.md

 ![image.png](image%201.png)

 Webpages can be pretty small, or very large.
 Nevertheless, any data sent to another device first needs to be broken down into data packets, small units of data that have information about how to travel to its end destination.

 ![image.png](image%202.png)

+This process of breaking-down data into packets is typically done in a process called TCP

+> 💡 **TCP (Transmission Control Protocol)**
+>
+>
+> A protocol that breaks data into data packets, and performs ordered, and error-checked delivery of data over a network
+>
+> 1. TCP establishes a connection between the sender and receiver before data transmission (called a "three-way handshake")
+> 2. Ensures accurate data delivery by:
+>     - Error detection, re-transmitting lost or corrupted packets, and ensuring the receiver acknowledges each successfully received packet
+>     - Preventing a sender from overwhelming a receiver by controlling the rate of data transmission based on the receiver’s capacity, and adjusting data transition rate if congestion is detected.
+> - Commonly used in situations where data needs to be loaded correctly, like in **web-browsing** (HTTP/HTTPS), **sending files** (FTP) **or emails** (SMTP, IMAP, POP3), or connecting remotely (SSH)
+> - Less commonly used for **streaming**, **online gaming** of **voice calls**, where speed and low-latency are prioritized over guaranteed delivery, as packet loss significantly affect the overall experience

 For device A and Server 1 to be able to connect and communicate with each other, they have to be on the same network.